When a new baby is welcomed into a home, she comes with all sorts of extras: a new bed, toys of all sizes, clothes and even transportation!

 If you want a rugged, well-made stroller that glides effortlessly over all kinds of terrain, and comes with lots of excellent features to ensure maximum comfort and convenience, then the Baby Jogger is the best lightweight all-terrain stroller for you.

 When this model from Jané says all-terrain, they're not joking.
-This stroller comes with unique wheels which last 40% longer than its competitors, and it has a state-of-the-art shock absorber with a red coil spring and an aluminum piston, which means that you will have the smoothest ride of your life.
+This stroller comes with unique wheels which last 40% longer than its competitors.
+It also has a state-of-the-art shock absorber with a red coil spring and an aluminum piston, which means that you will have the smoothest ride of your life.
 The frame, which is made of anodized aluminum, means it's a good weight: 24.8 lb. to be exact.

 What else does the Jané have to offer?
 Plenty!